University of Guelph: Painting Old Jeremiah

 Old Jeremiah is the name of an antique British naval gun that rests along Winegard Walk in Branion Plaza, at the heart of the University of Guelph campus.
 Rumoured to have seen battle during the War of 1812, Old Jeremiah was last fired in April 1913.
-After World War I, the gun's barrel was plugged and it was brought to campus by students as a sign of remembrance for those lost in battle.
+After World War I, the gun's barrel was plugged, and it was brought to campus by students as a sign of remembrance for those lost in battle.
 It is often referred to simply and affectionately as The Cannon.
 During the 1970s, Old Jeremiah was briefly relocated to Johnston Green and renamed the Big Johnston.

-As a result of jovial rivalry between Engineering and Agricultural Science students ("Aggies"), the cannon has enjoyed plenty of movement around the Guelph campus in the past as a result of practical jokes between the two majors.
+As a result of jovial rivalry between Engineering and Agricultural Science students ("Aggies"), the cannon has seen plenty of movement around the Guelph campus through practical jokes between the two majors.
 Although it is nearly impossible to determine the cannon's previous locations, it is rumoured to have traveled all over campus, at one point even perching on top of MacNaughton (a prominent university building containing the bookstore), and at another even disappearing altogether and showing up a day later on the University of Western Ontario campus.
-Eventually, fed up with the movement of Old Jeremiah, university officials cemented the cannon in place where it sits today.
-However, as a final stab at humour, a group of students shifted the still-mobile direction of the cannon's face, and aimed it at the fourth floor of the University Center, home of the institution's senior administration.
+Eventually, fed up with Old Jeremiah's movement, university officials cemented the cannon in place, where it sits today.
+However, as a final stab at humour, a group of students shifted the still-mobile cannon's direction and aimed it at the fourth floor of the University Center, home of the institution's senior administration.
 Old Jeremiah rests in this position today.
-Due it appearing at University of Western Ontario ("Western") this started a long rivalry between the 2 universities.
+Due to its appearance at the University of Western Ontario ("Western"), this sparked a long rivalry between the 2 universities.